Jussie Smollett testifies at his trial: 'There was no hoax'

-CHICAGO — Former “Empire” actor Jussie Smollett denied Monday that he staged an anti-gay, racist attack on himself in downtown Chicago, testifying at his trial that “there was no hoax.”
+CHICAGO — Former “Empire” actor Jussie Smollett denied Monday that he staged an anti-gay, racist attack on himself, testifying at his trial that “there was no hoax" and that he was the victim of a hate crime in his downtown Chicago neighborhood.

 Smollett, who faces charges that he lied to Chicago police about the January 2019 attack, sought to refute damaging testimony from two brothers last week.
 They said Smollett, who is gay and Black, orchestrated the hoax to get publicity, giving them $100 for supplies and instructing them to place a noose around his neck and yell homophobic slurs.
 They also said Smollett gave them a $3,500 check to carry it out.

-Smollett said he assumed the person who attacked him was white because he used a racial slur and shouted it was “MAGA country,” an apparent reference to then-President Donald Trump's campaign slogan, “Make America Great Again.”
-The brothers, Abimbola and Olabingo Osundairo, who are Black, testified last week that Smollett instructed them to yell “this is MAGA country” during the fake assault.

-Smollett said he picked up his phone and told the person he had been talking to that he “got jumped.”
-He grabbed his sandwich and went up to his apartment, where a friend called police.
-Smollett said he would never have done so.

-Smollett also testified he wrote the $3,500 check for nutrition and training advice from Abimbola Osundairo while he was going to be out of town.
-Asked by his defense attorney if he gave Osundairo payment for some kind of hoax, Smollett replied: “Never."
+Smollett appeared calm throughout several hours of testimony, saying he wrote the $3,500 check to Abimbola Osundairo for nutrition and training advice.
+Asked by his defense attorney if he gave Osundairo payment for some kind of hoax, Smollett replied: “Never.”

 “No,” Smollett said, “there was no hoax.”